Madek/madek-webapp/doc/development/developer_rules.md

 ---------

-A large part of Madek version 2 was created with the mind of providing the snapiest user interface with no much regard towards maintainability and stability.
+A large part of Madek version 2 was created with the mind of providing the snappiest user interface with no much regard towards maintainability and stability.
 The development of Madek version 3 focuses on simplicity, stability and maintainability.